davidpolk/heart-rate-server/README.md

 2. In Visual Studios Code, click File > Open Folder...
 3. Select folder where project is located
-4. -Next, select View > Command Pallet (Ctlr + Shift + p) and type "Live Server: Open with Live Server" or
+4. -Next, select View > Command Pallet (Ctlr + Shift + p) and type "Live Server: Open with Live Server"
- -Click on "Go Live" on the bottom right corner.
+5. or Click on "Go Live" on the bottom right corner.

 or
 Simply go to "Server_Link" to run on existing server.